What is a solar hybrid microgrid?

-- Picogrid are small power supply system that provide the connected items with limited capacity.
+- Picogrid are small power supply systems that provide connected items with limited capacity.
 Pico solar photovoltaic appliances are increasingly being used in Sub-Saharan Africa.
-Those systems named Pico PV or Solar Pico System (SPS) are mainly produced for rural areas with electrifications issues where the energy demand is too low or the cost of a Solar Home System not affordable enough to rely on a nanogrid.
+Those systems named Pico PV or Solar Pico System (SPS) are mainly produced for rural areas with electricity issues where the energy demand is too low or the cost of a Solar Home System (SHS) is not affordable enough to rely on a nanogrid.

 - Nanogrids are single domains of power with a single physical layer of power distribution.
-Though still supplying energy with limited capacity, the scale of the applications are more important than those of a picogrid.
-For example Nanogrid applies for Solar Home Systems (SHS) where each home is powered by an autonomous photovoltaic system.
-Most common SHS are composed of a single solar panel, a battery with a prepaid meter and electrical plug offering enough energy to supply a house with basic electricity needs.
+Though still supplying energy with limited capacity, the scale of the applications is more important than those of a picogrid.
+For example, Nanogrid applies to SHS where each home is powered by an autonomous photovoltaic system.
+Most common SHS are composed of a single solar panel, a battery with a prepaid meter and an electrical plug offering enough energy to supply a house with basic electricity needs.

-- A microgrid system is a power supply system that consists of loads and distributed energy resources, such as renewable energy sources, combined heat and power generation, fuel cell and energy storage systems.
+- A microgrid system is a power supply system that consists of loads and distributed energy resources, such as renewable energy sources, combined heat and power generation, fuel cells and energy storage systems.

-Microgrids can operate independently or in synchronization with the electricity grid, ensuring the supply with local and reliable energy at all times.
+Microgrids can operate independently or in synchronization with the electricity grid, ensuring the supply of local and reliable energy at all times.
 But, what exactly is a solar hybrid microgrid?

-Load : It can be commercial, industrial or residential.
+Load: It may be for commercial, industrial, or residential applications.
 This is the energy demand which is the most important point for a microgrid.
 As its goal is to ensure a safe, reliable and affordable energy supply.

-Microgrids have become competitive with drastically lower prices thanks to the steep drop of costs of some components,in particular, photovoltaic panels, batteries and the development of energy management systems (EMS) and PowerPlant Controllers.
+Microgrids have become competitive with drastically lower prices thanks to the steep drop in the costs of some components, in particular, photovoltaic panels, batteries, and the development of energy management systems (EMS) and PowerPlant Controllers.

 Best use of microgrids?

-Microgrids are most adapted to territories with insufficient or deficient power supply, for an affordable reliable and local energy.
-The integration of local renewable energy production and energy storage enables industrial building in isolated regions to limit the multiple outcomes of a possible network outage.
+Microgrids are most adapted to territories with insufficient or deficient power supply, for affordable reliable and local energy.
+The integration of local renewable energy production and energy storage enables industrial buildings in isolated regions to limit the multiple outcomes of a possible network outage.
 They are also a perfect choice for remote rural areas.
-To this day there are still 646 million people in the world who live without access to electricity.
-Thanks to microgrids, remote regions could be supplied by hybrid systems, using solar photovoltaic systems or any other renewable energy source, storage batteries, and generators.
+To this day there are still 940 million people who do not have access to electricity.